shadsidd/Multi-Framework-AI-Agent-Generator/README.md

 # Multi-Framework AI Agent Generator

-A Streamlit-based web application that generates AI agent systems using different frameworks (LangGraph, CrewAI, and AutoGen) based on user prompts.
+A powerful tool for generating AI agents using different frameworks including LangGraph, CrewAI, and AutoGen.
+This application provides a user-friendly interface to create and test AI agents with various LLM providers.

 ## Features

-- **Multiple Framework Support**: Generate agent systems using:
-  - LangGraph (for stateful workflows)
-  - CrewAI (for collaborative teams)
+- Support for multiple AI frameworks:
+  - LangGraph: For stateful workflows and complex decision trees
+  - CrewAI: For collaborative agent teams with specialized roles
-  - AutoGen (for conversational agents)
+  - AutoGen: For conversational agents and chat-based systems

-- **LLM Provider Integration**:
-  - Google Gemini
+- Multiple LLM provider support:
-  - OpenAI
+- Interactive Streamlit interface
-  - Anthropic (coming soon)
+- Code validation and testing

-- **Quick Start Templates**: Pre-built templates for common use cases:
+- Quick-start templates for common use cases
-  - Customer Support Workflows
-  - Document Processing Pipelines
-  - Research Teams
-  - Marketing Crews
-  - Code Review Systems
-  - Data Analysis Teams

-- **Code Validation**: Built-in validation to ensure generated code follows framework best practices
-- **Dependency Management**: Automatic generation of requirements.txt
-- **Code Testing**: Basic syntax validation for generated code
+## Prerequisites

+- Python 3.8 or higher
+- API keys for your chosen LLM provider(s)

 ## Installation